7hekaka/newcytosim/doc/main/faq.md

 *My HPC team suggested that in order to debug the code, they would need to know if there is a way to make it run with the same seed for the random number generator to make reproducible simulation results.
 Could you please help me with that?*

 There is a parameter `random_seed` in `simul`.
 By default, it is set to zero, and then cytosim seeds using the timer.
-The value that is used is then reported in `properties.cmo`.
+The value that is used is then reported in `properties.cmp`.
 So you can rerun the same simulation by copy-pasting that value into config.cym (and using the same machine).
 However, you can also set `random_seed=1` from the start.
 </details>